aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slideshowtransition/_index.md

 --------------------

 Corresponds to the p14:dur attribute of the p:transition element in the PresentationML schema.
-If not set, the duration is determined automatically based on the  Speed (\#getSpeed.getSpeed/\#setSpeed(int).setSpeed(int)) property and the transition type.
+If not set, the duration is determined automatically based on the \#getSpeed.getSpeed/\#setSpeed(int).setSpeed(int) property and the transition type.

 **Returns:**
 int